 If you're not registered for Residential Bonds Online, the bond can be claimed by completing and signing a bond refund form .

 If submitting a refund form at the CBS Customer Service Centre or by post, make sure it is signed by both the tenant/resident and the landlord/proprietor.
 A tenant/resident should not sign a bond refund form unless they agree to the amount claimed by the landlord/proprietor.

 Only one tenant on the lease needs to sign the bond refund.
 If only one tenant is claiming the refund and other tenants are listed on the bond, attach a completed declaration form to the refund form.

 Bonds are refunded in one of two ways:

 - directly via EFT into a bank account

 Individual EFT payment request - tenants/residents and landlords/proprietors can use this form to provide bank account details to CBS.

 Agents can authorise staff to sign on their behalf by completing an agent's authority form .
-A new authority form needs to be completed each time there are changes to authorised staff.
+A new agent's authority form needs to be completed each time there are changes to authorised staff.